stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 }
 ```

-In Stan math, a `container` type is an `std::vector` that holds either other `std::vector`s or `Eigen::Matrix` types.
-So in the first function we use @ref stan::math::apply_scalar_unary to apply `sin()` to either `Scalar`s, `std::vector`s holding scalars, or  `Eigen::Matrix` types.
-The second function which uses @ref stan::math::apply_vector_unary will apply its lambda to the container's whose elements are also containers or Eigen matrices.
+In Stan math, a `container` type is a `std::vector` that holds either other `std::vector`s or `Eigen::Matrix` types.
+In the first function we use @ref stan::math::apply_scalar_unary to apply `sin()` to either `Scalar`s, `std::vector`s holding scalars, or  `Eigen::Matrix` types.
+The second function in the above uses @ref stan::math::apply_vector_unary to apply its lambda to a container whose elements are also containers or Eigen matrices.

-### Binary Functions (and least-upper-bound return type semantics)
+### Binary functions (and least-upper-bound return type semantics)

 Multiple argument functions are more involved.
 Consider
 `real atan2(real, real)` which requires four C++ overloads: